jacobp112/limit-order-book/docs/design.md

 (little-endian, fixed field order) is compared directly in tests; a 64-bit FNV-1a digest is provided for compact reporting.

-`MatchingEngine::restore` validates a snapshot before using it (counters, value ranges, ids and sequence numbers already issued, no duplicates, priority order, uncrossed), so bytes from outside cannot build a book the engine could not have reached.
+`MatchingEngine::restore` validates a snapshot before using it (counters in `1..=2^63`, so a restored engine is never close to exhausting them; value ranges, ids and sequence numbers already issued, no duplicates, priority order, uncrossed), so bytes from outside cannot build a book the engine could not have reached.
 Tests check: